canonical/pebble/docs/tutorial/getting-started.md

 ## Download and install Pebble

-Find the latest tag on the [latest release page](https://github.com/canonical/pebble/releases/latest), then run the following commands to download, extract, and install the latest release (replace `v1.12.0` with the latest tag and `amd64` with your architecture):
+Get the latest tag on the [latest release page](https://github.com/canonical/pebble/releases/latest), then run the following commands to download, extract, and install the latest release (replace `v1.12.0` with the latest tag and `amd64` with your architecture):

 ```bash
 wget https://github.com/canonical/pebble/releases/download/v1.12.0/pebble_v1.12.0_linux_amd64.tar.gz